GitHub Release Operations • Since v2.0.2

 Use --allow-empty, --fail-on-empty, and --max-commits to enforce policy.

-GitHub notes can be PR-label grouped, while Slack uses a human-readable newsletter format.
+GitHub notes grouped by PR labels with customizable label-to-section mappings via labelBuckets config.
+Slack uses a human-readable newsletter format.

 Tag strategy engine